antofic/GraphCodable/Docs/UserGuide.md

 #### Conditional encode

 GraphCodable supports conditional encoding:  `encodeConditional(...)` encodes a reference to the given object only if it is encoded unconditionally elsewhere in the payload (previously, or in the future).
-Codable appears to be designed for conditional encoding in mind, but neither the JSONEncoder nor the PropertyListEncoder support it.
+Codable appears to be designed for conditional encoding in mind, but neither the JSONEncoder nor the PropertyListEncoder supports it.

 ```swift
 import Foundation